 Sensory characteristics are properties perceived while eating a food product (e.g. how the product melts in your mouth, how sweet it is, its texture and more).
 To bridge the gap between consumers' subjective likes and dislikes and the objective measurement of taste and texture, sensory analysis emerges as a crucial science.

-The sensory panel is a group of people trained to distinguish and evaluate all aspects regarding taste, flavour and texture of food products.
-These sensory judges act a measuring tools.
-With their sense parameters they are able to evaluate finished goods that cannot be instrumentally measured.
-Indeed, human perception is a very complex phenomenon, and no machine can perfectly mimic what happens in the mouth when a product is eaten.
+The sensory panel is a group of people trained to distinguish and evaluate all aspects regarding taste, flavor, and texture of food products.
+These sensory judges act as measuring tools, using their senses to evaluate finished goods that cannot be instrumentally measured.
+Indeed, human perception is a highly complex phenomenon, and no machine can perfectly mimic what happens in the mouth when a product is consumed.

-At Puratos, we have several internal sensory panels In Belgium and around the world (China, Brazil, Chile, Vietnam,…).
-All these panels are composed of Puratos employees, who perform several sensory evaluations several time a week on various types of finished products: cake, soft bread, fruit filling, chocolate, …
+At Puratos, we have several internal sensory panels in Belgium and around the world (China, Brazil, Chile, Vietnam,…).
+All these panels consist of Puratos employees who perform multiple sensory evaluations each week on various types of finished products, including cakes, soft bread, fruit fillings, and chocolate.

-The aim of the sensory panel is to evaluate as objectively as possible the sensory properties of the products.
-This means that the sensory judges have to set aside their spontaneous appreciation of a product to concentrate on answering specific questions about its taste and texture.
-This is no trivial task: as human beings we spontaneously react subjectively when we eat a product (how much we like it or not); going beyond this spontaneous reaction and acting as a machine to measure objective aspects, is very difficult and requires extensive training.
+The aim of the sensory panel is to evaluate the sensory properties of the products as objectively as possible.
+This means that the sensory judges have to set aside their spontaneous appreciation of a product and focus on answering specific questions about its taste and texture.
+This is no trivial task: as human beings, we spontaneously react subjectively when we eat a product (how much we like it or not).
+Going beyond this spontaneous reaction and acting as a machine to measure objective aspects is very difficult and requires extensive training.

-The sensory panel can perform different types of analytical tasks, depending on the objective of the researcher:
+The sensory panel can perform various types of analytical tasks, depending on the researcher's objectives:

-The conclusions of the tests performed by the sensory panel give precious information on products’ characterization and positioning, on ways of improvement of the recipes or processes.
+The conclusions drawn from the tests performed by the sensory panel provide valuable information on product characterization, positioning, and offer insights into ways to enhance recipes or processes.

-On top of these internal sensory evaluations, Puratos has developed several exclusive innovative tools to gain insights on consumer preferences.
-Our Sensobusses and Sensoboxes have been designed to collect consumer sensory input on the spot.
-While consumers spontaneously give their opinion about how much they like some products or which one they prefer, the internal sensory panel describes and quantities the sensations triggered when eating these products.
+In addition to our internal sensory evaluations, Puratos has pioneered exclusive innovative tools to gain valuable insights into consumer preferences.
+Our Sensobusses are meticulously designed to capture real-time consumer sensory input.
+While consumers spontaneously share their opinions about product preferences, our internal sensory panel diligently describes and quantifies the sensations experienced during consumption.

-By making the link between these two sets of information, we are able to identify the key sensory drivers of liking.
+By bridging these two sets of information, we can pinpoint the key sensory drivers that influence liking.